 Months of entry

-The Specialist LLM in International Energy Law and Regulation takes a public-private law approach to energy.
-You will be given an opportunity to examine how public law regulates the use and trade in energy and to evaluate how private commercial parties could trade in energy resources.
+The Specialist masters a public-private law approach to energy.
+You will be given an opportunity to examine how public law regulates the use and trade in energy and to evaluate how private commercial parties could trade in energy resource.

 Qualification and course duration

 - Course Enquiries